hiep294/librarymanagement294/README.md

 ## Configuration
 ### Set up database
 In config>database.yml, config your database.
-There should use MySQL because this app use MySQL queries.
+There should use MySQL because this app uses MySQL queries.
 Then run the following commands in main folder:
 ```
 rails db:create #to create database
 rails db:migrate #to create tables